ESZlab/Population_genomics/Popillia_japonica/Variant calling/Variant calling.md

 ## FILTERING FOR CONTIG/REGIONS

-Initial filtering is conducted on the snp set to remove a) sites in regions identified as repeated elements and b) sites in contigs characterized by an extreme coverage.
+Initial filtering is conducted on the snp set to remove a) sites in regions identified as repeated elements (see Cucini et al., BMC Genomics 2024) and b) sites in contigs characterized by an extreme coverage.

 ### Required software
 vcftools